 This article is intended as a complete guide to the available Iridium System parameters, and also to describe how the Iridium connection operates on the G120.
-For a 'cheat sheet' - see the G120 Iridium Quick Start Guide
+For a cheat sheet, see the G120 Iridium Quick Start Guide

 The G120 has the option of being connected to an Iridium Edge module.
 The Iridium Edge module contains an Iridium SBD modem and antenna, which allows the G120 to send data when the cellular network is not available (e.g. out of mobile coverage areas).
 Because of the higher costs of Iridium SBD data, the G120 firmware has been designed to allow it to be configured to only send a subset of the normal data based on the applied parameters.
 Upon returning to coverage the full data set (stored in device memory when out of coverage) is uploaded to the server.

 Iridium Set Up Check List

-1. Install Iridium Edge Modem and device according to the wiring diagram/install guide <link to this>
+- Install Iridium Edge Modem and device according to the wiring diagram/install guide <link to this>

-2. Enable Iridium Parameter set to Yes
+- Enable Iridium Parameter set to Yes

 To determine the bit mask:

 Binary bits are counted from right to left, and the right most (least significant) bit is bit 0